This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 perplexity

-Perplexity favors Jeep with the highest visibility share of 3.5%, suggesting a strong association with off-road capability.
-Its sentiment tone is positive, likely driven by Jeep's established reputation in rugged terrains over competitors like Toyota or Land Rover.
+Perplexity favors Jeep with the highest visibility share at 3.5%, suggesting a strong association with off-road capability.
+Its tone is positive, emphasizing Jeep’s prominence over competitors like Ford (3.2%) and Toyota (2.2%).

 gemini